What Does ERAS Stand For?

 Prior to and continuing into the operating room, ERAS recommendations include a multi-modal approach to the treatment of postoperative nausea and vomiting and to pain management.
 This means that prior to surgery you will receive your first dose of medications to treat these two concerns.
 To help control postoperative nausea and vomiting, we will give you a scopolamine patch prior to surgery.
 You will receive additional medications to help combat nausea, including steroids and anti-nausea medications, through your IV once you are asleep.

 Our approach to pain management is similar.
-We will start with Tylenol, an anti-inflammatory (Celebrex), and neuro-modulator prior to surgery (Gabapentin).
+We will start with Tylenol, an anti-inflammatory (Celebrex), and a neuro-modulator prior to surgery (Gabapentin).
 While you are under anesthesia, we will use a long-acting local anesthetic to help numb the surgical area (Marcaine or Exparel).
 See our blog on pain management.

 By starting the pain medication prior to surgery, it helps decrease your body’s response to pain, so that you require less anesthesia and fewer narcotics after surgery.
 In this manner, you will also have less post-operative nausea and vomiting.

-After surgery, you will continue taking Tylenol, the anti-inflammatory, and the Gabapentin.
+After surgery, you will continue taking Tylenol, the anti-inflammatory, and Gabapentin.
 Studies have shown that the combination of these medications is effective in reducing pain and that patients require fewer narcotics.

 “Many patients in my practice require minimal to no narcotics with this type of regimen,” Dr. Bajaj says.
 “By avoiding or minimizing the amount of narcotic that you require, we can decrease or eliminate post-operative nausea/vomiting, constipation, and other side effects of narcotics.”